hhenrichsen/sandbox-2025-lecture-notes/notes/01 - Priorities of a Startup.md

 <!-- vslide -->

-### Choosing a Tech Stack
+### The 50% Rule

+No more than 50% of the following can be net new:<!-- .element: class="hidden" -->

+- Stack <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Scope <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Scale <!-- .element: class="fragment fade-in-then-semi-out" -->

 <!-- notes -->

 Lucid started out using CakePHP and now uses a much more complex stack with Angular and Scala.
 Choose something you can work quickly in.
-I tend to use a 50% rule for picking a project's stack:

-No more than 50% of combined framework, and scope can be net new.

-For example, if I'm learning a new language or framework, I have to build something that I've built before to focus on learning that new framework more fully.
+For example, if I'm learning a new language or framework, I have to build something that I've built before to focus on learning that new framework more fully, and not worry about supporting hundreds or thousands of users.

 Or, if I'm building a brand new project, I do best if I work in a language and framework that I'm familiar with.

+Or, if I'm trying to support a higher scale than one I've built this problem in before, I do best when I solve a problem that I'm familiar with and in a tech stack I know.

 One thing to be cautious of when doing this, however, is that hiring engineers for niche frameworks is harder than getting someone into a codebase using a popular language.
 There's a steeper onboarding process there, so sometimes fronting the cost of learning something popular can pay off when you get to the point of needing more help.

 <!-- vslide -->